Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The left side of the crag has known persistent seepage lines that will be actively running after the sustained heavy rainfall of recent weeks, and these can take several dry days to subside.
+- The left side of the crag has known persistent seepage lines that will be actively flowing given the extreme recent rainfall totals.

 Warnings